 Safety professionals have long used the start and end of Daylight Saving Time as reminders for performing recurring safety tasks.
-Try to do the following on the weekend that ends Daylight Saving Time:
+Try to do the following on the weekend before the fall time change:

 Check and replace the batteries in your smoke and carbon monoxide (CO) alarms.
 Ensure they are working properly and replace the batteries.
 As the cold sets in and many start up their gas-fired furnaces, fireplaces, portable unit heaters and the like for the first time, carbon monoxide poisoning risks increase dramatically during this time of year.
 Replace any smoke alarm unit that is older than 10 years.
 Replace any CO alarm unit that is older than 5 years.

 Prepare a winter emergency kit for your automobile.
-Such kits can be a lifesaver if you are stuck out in bad weather while driving.
+Such kits are a lifesaver if you get stuck in bad weather while driving.
 They should include items such as: warm clothes, blanket, flashlight, batteries, water, non-perishable snacks, shovel, flares, reflective hazard triangle, jumper cables, cat litter or sand for traction, ski hat and gloves.